vigneshavm/Interview-questions/JS Q.md

 When you declare a **primitive** with `const`, the **value cannot be changed**.

+For primitive values, they are stored directly in the variable.
+So with const, you can't change or reassign them — they behave as immutable.

 ```js
 const age = 30;
 age = 35; //  Error: Assignment to constant variable.